July 11, 2015

 Isn' it an abyss of irrationality to think that ....

-....out of two literary giants [Marlowe/Shakespeare, both borne in 1564, only 2 month apart) the one [Marlowe], highly educated, successful poet genius, dramatist and theatrical "superstar" in London, („the predecessor“) ceased to exist (Mai 30, 1593) before the other- unlearned unknown, unexperienced genius Shakespeare („the successor“) entered on the scene a fortnight after Marlowe's murder, at the top of literary mastership with his first opus "Venus&Adonis".(both never ever met (and "handshaked") in London and did not overlap in their literary activities a single day .....
+....out of two literary giants [Marlowe/Shakespeare, both borne in 1564, only 2 month apart] the one [Marlowe], highly educated, successfull poet genius, dramatist and theatrical "superstar" in London, („the predecessor“) ceased to exist (Mai 30, 1593) before the other- unlearned unknown, unexperienced Shakespeare („the successor“) entered on the scene weeks after Marlowe's murder, at the top of literary mastership with his first opus "Venus & Adonis".(both never ever met (and "handshaked") in London and did overlap in their literary activities not even a single day .....

 What on earth, Robert Logan is going on here with the "common sense" of Shakespeare experts?